MerchantLabINB/Categorical_rhytmicPriors/README.md

 For any questions or queries about the project, please contact:
 Hugo Merchant, hugomerchant@unam.mx

-For any query on the code or database, please contact:
+For any query on the code or dataset, please contact:
 Ameyaltzin Castillo-A, ameyaltzin.ca@gmail.com